Big Thief 'Capacity' Feature Interview

 As soon as we’re deep into the park, out of the van and loaded in, the band scatters, as if following a natural pattern.
 Lenker and Krivchenia pile into a small dressing room in the depths of the bandshell to change, swatting the flies out first.
 Buck smokes and makes a phone call; Max puts his shirt somewhere, finds a Mountain Dew and disappears into the park.
 In the background, Francis Quinlan, the lead singer of Hop Along, is screaming an immodest “Cheeeeeck, check” behind Liz Taylor shades.

-James, after changing into a flowing floral shirt, strides around in front of the stage, stretching his van legs.
+Krivchenia, after changing into a flowing floral shirt, strides around in front of the stage, stretching his van legs.
 He heaps a paper plate with a healthy mound of kale from the craft services table, looking unsure whether he really needs anything else.
 He’s debating the set list, which he chooses for the band every night.
 Tonight will be a “power set,” he explains—just the hits—which is actually fairly atypical for the band these days.
 Lenker recalls a recent Madison show in which they played every song they know, all 36 of them.
 It’s clear that Big Thief still have the freedom of a band who is in the midst of a breakthrough: playing different shows in very different settings, from headliner gigs in smaller cities to more auxiliary appearances like this one, opening for Oberst before many New Yorkers have left the office.

 At soundcheck, I try to place the small fragment of melody that every member of the band is separately testing their mic with.
 “There is a gate halfway down my garden wall / and in the night I lock it, bolts and all…but, day or night, it is never locked for you,” Meek croons in his drawling tenor voice that evokes a ‘40s country singer.
 The melody could be a Big Thief chorus, or some centuries-old Irish ballad, but it’s actually from a song by Connie Converse, a ‘50s precursor to the eventual beatnik-folk singer-songwriters in New York City who was rediscovered in the late 2000s.
 In a sense, Converse’s story is much like Lenker’s or Meek’s: that of a young person who came to New York City to seek her fortune after college, and wrote and performed intimate, folk-inspired songs for her artistic friends at small events.
 It’s hard not to hear Big Thief as part of an over-half-a-century-long tradition of New-York-reared Americana music.